-Whether attending with a school group or participating as an individual in our summer and special session programs, youth explore, experience, imagine, and appropriately apply what they have learned, advancing both intellectual and social development.
+Whether attending with a school group, or participating as an individual in our summer and special session programs, youth explore, experience, imagine, and apply what they have learned, advancing both intellectual and social development.

 Current options include the following:

-Field Trips integrate history and STEM content through hands-on, age appropriate lessons.
+Field Trips integrate history and STEM content through hands-on, age-appropriate lessons.
 School groups tour our historic hangars, where they learn about legendary heroes and the pioneers of aviation.
 They “fly” in our flight lab and learn how aviation has changed Hawaii and the Pacific region.
-Teachers give enthusiastic support for the educational value of the programs:
+Teachers enthusiastically support the educational value of these programs:

 Your support will underwrite school visits or provide transportation to help schools participate.

-The Barnstorming Tour travels to individual schools, presenting the physics of flight and a brief history of aviation to 6th grade classrooms.
-This unique program presents basic science precepts and uses a WWII aircraft simulator and a portable wind tunnel to bring these concepts to life.
-The classroom lessons complement Hawaii Content and Performance Standards.
-Provided on-site at no cost to the schools, it’s particularly significant for schools located in low-income areas.
+The Barnstorming Tour travels to individual schools, presenting the physics of flight and a brief history of aviation to 6th-grade classrooms.
+This unique program presents basic science precepts.
+It uses a WWII aircraft simulator and a portable wind tunnel to bring these concepts to life.
+The classroom lessons complement Hawaii DOE Content and Performance Standards.
+Provided on-site, at no cost to the schools, the tours are particularly significant for schools located in low-income areas.

-Your gift helps deliver programs at no charge to schools throughout Oahu.
+Your gift would help deliver programs at no charge to schools on Oahu.
 Please call directly for information on how to bring Barnstorming programs to schools on neighbor islands.

 Flight School and Aviation Adventure

-Flight School and Aviation Adventure day and overnight camps immerse 6th -10th grade students in a wide array of engaging and authentic STEM activities.
-These camps are offered as single-sex and co-ed programs, which provide opportunities to accommodate specific learning preferences and best practices in STEM instruction.
-Overnight accommodations are provided on the Missouri Battleship Memorial!
-Participants call the program amazing and empowering.
+Flight School and Aviation Adventure Day, and overnight camps, immerse 6th -10th-grade students in a wide array of engaging STEM activities.
+These camps are offered as single-sex or co-ed programs, which can accommodate specific learning preferences and STEM instruction best practices.
+Overnight accommodations are provided on the Missouri Battleship Memorial.
+Participants call the program “amazing” and “empowering.”

-Your gift offsets program costs and provides scholarships to youth seeking financial assistance.
+Your gift would offset program costs and provide scholarships to youth seeking financial assistance.

-Public Outreach day programs spotlight the unique assets of the Museum, and are created specifically to inform and inspire students and families.
-“Living History Day,” “Open Cockpit Day,” and “Discover Your Future in Aviation” events offer opportunities for young people and their families to experience hands-on workshops, interactive science exhibits, and meet costumed interpreters bringing historic characters to life – Amelia Earhart, Rosie the Riveter, a Zero pilot,..
+Public Outreach day programs spotlight the unique assets of the Museum, and are created to inform and inspire students and families.
+“Living History Day,” “Open Cockpit Day,” and “Discover Your Future in Aviation” events allow young people and their families to experience hands-on workshops, interactive science exhibits, and meet costumed interpreters bringing historic characters to life – e.g. Amelia Earhart, Rosie the Riveter, a Zero pilot, etc.